Genesys Customer Authentication (CE07) for Genesys Engage on premises

 - A configuration parameter determines where the caller should be routed to next.
 The possible options are listed below.
 However, these are outside the scope of the ID&V use case:

 - Agent assisted service - the result of the identification and verification will be displayed to the agent making both the customer and agent experience better.
-This functionality requires implementation of the use case Genesys Personalized Routing (CE02) for Genesys Engage
+This functionality requires implementation of the use case Genesys Personalized Routing (CE02) for Genesys Engage on-premises.

 - Self service IVR such as transfer funds, make a payment.